Azure/portaldocs/portal-sdk/generated/top-telemetry-alerting.md

 <a name="route-alerts-to-another-team-in-icm-step-2"></a>
 ### Step 2

 Submit and complete a PR to add **IcM connector info** into alerting customization JSON so that alerting service knows what connector is used when sending incidents for that extension.
-The supported cloud values are Public, BlackForest, Fairfax, Mooncake, USNat or USSec.
+The supported cloud values are Public, BlackForest, Fairfax, Mooncake and air-gapped clouds.

 If one or more **clouds** are not specified in customization JSON, the IcM incidents will be created and sent to Azure Portal (IbizaFx) team through IbizaFx's custom connector for the cloud instance(s) that're not specified in the extension's customization JSON.
 And IbizaFx's IcM routing rule auto-routes the incidents to the corresponding service and team in IcM